Irv Hall (American football)

-Irving Alger Hall, Jr. (November 23, 1913 – January 24, 1964) was an American professional football fullback who played for the Philadelphia Eagles of the National Football League (NFL) for one season in 1942.
-He played college football for Brown and he was drafted by the Eagles in the sixteenth round of the 1939 NFL draft.
+Irving Alger Hall, Jr. (November 23, 1913 – January 24, 1964) was an American professional football player who was a fullback for the Philadelphia Eagles of the National Football League (NFL) for one season in 1942.
+He played college football for the Brown Bears and was selected by the Eagles in the 17th round of the 1939 NFL draft.
 He served in World War II for the United States Navy.